-&#8220;Reprove, rebuke, exhort with all long-suffering,&#8221; etc., @2 Timothy 4: 2.
+"Reprove, rebuke, exhort with all long-suffering", etc., @2 Timothy 4: 2.
 That is discipline; but the church has nothing to do with it, it is individual action.

 But again, the church may be *forced* to exercise discipline, as in the case of the Corinthians, @1 Corinthians 5.
 The Corinthians were not the least prepared to exercise discipline; but the apostle insists upon their doing so.
 There is that which is the individual exercise of the energy of the Spirit in the ministry of grace and truth, and the like, on the souls of others; and church action not at all involved.
 It is a mischief to make church discipline the only discipline.
 It would be a most awful thing if it were necessary to bring every evil before all.
-It is not the tendency of charity to bring evil into public: &#8220;Charity covereth a multitude of sins.&#8221; If it sees a brother sin a sin which is not unto death, it goes and prays for him; and the sin may never come out as a question of church discipline at all.
-I believe there is never a case of *church* discipline but to the shame of the whole body.
-In writing to the Corinthians, Paul says, &#8220;*Ye* have not mourned,&#8221; etc.: they all were identified with it.
-Like some sore on a man&#8217;s body, it tells of the disease of the body, of the constitutional condition.
+It is not the tendency of charity to bring evil into public: "Charity covereth a multitude of sins".
+If it sees a brother sin a sin which is not unto death, it goes and prays for him; and the sin may never come out as a question of church discipline at all.
+I believe there is never a case of church discipline but to the shame of the whole body.
+In writing to the Corinthians, Paul says, "Ye have not mourned", etc.: they all were identified with it.
+Like some sore on a man's body, it tells of the disease of the body, of the constitutional condition.
 The assembly is never prepared, or in the place to exercise discipline, unless having first identified itself with the sin of the individual.
 If it does not do it in that way, it takes a judicial form, which will not be the ministration of the grace of Christ.
 Christ has not yet taken His full judicial place.
-The moment it comes to that, the saying&#8212; &#8220;He that is unjust, let him be unjust still,&#8221; etc., the church has departed from its place altogether.
+The moment it comes to that, the saying -- "He that is unjust, let him be unjust still", etc., the church has departed from its place altogether.
 Its priestly character in the present dispensation is one of grace.

-What is the character *of fatherly* care and discipline?
+What is the character of *fatherly* care and discipline?
 How does the *father* exercise it?
 Is it not because he is the father?
 He is not in the same place as the child.
 This is the principle of it.
-There is one superior in grace and wisdom; he sees another going wrong in judgment, and he goes and says to him, &#8220;I was once there,&#8221; etc.&#8212; &#8220;do not go and do so and so.&#8221; It is entreaty and exposing the circumstances in love; though, in case of hardness, rebuke may come in.
+There is one superior in grace and wisdom; he sees another going wrong in judgment, and he goes and says to him, "I was once there", etc. -- "do not go and do so and so".
+It is entreaty and exposing the circumstances in love; though, in case of hardness, rebuke may come in.
 The father can make all allowance for weakness and inexperience, as having passed through the same himself.
 Make yourself ever so much the servant, the principle of the father must be maintained; and it is a principle of individual superiority, however accompanied

 {342}